blakeharv/psychic-octo-ninja/favorite_quotes.md

 _Cheshire Cat:_ Oh, you're sure to do that, if only you walk long enough.
 ― Lewis Carroll, Alice in Wonderland

-"Given enough time, you'll become the devil they always wanted you to be"
+"Given enough time, you'll become the monster they always wanted you to be"
 — Avanaro, Tiefling Sorcerer